Planning a trip to Kotor and wondering about the best things to do in Kotor?

 Kotor’s pretty port, historic old walls, narrow cobblestone alleys, and lively squares are all the more fun because they feel authentic.
 Lonely Planet calls Kotor “achingly atmospheric,” and we totally agree!

-Kotor checks all the boxes: scenic beauty, history, culture, and ambiance.
+Kotor checks all the boxes: scenic beauty, history, culture, food and wine, and ambiance.

 #1 Hang out in the Piazza of Arms